rediska503/reading-notes/README.md

 ## About myself

 ### Growth Mindset
- To me skjfskghshg
+ To me growth midset is:
- - jsfhvkdhfg
+ - Views failure as an opportunity to learn.
- - dfjkndfgj
+ - Believes failures are just temporary setbacks.
- - dkjfbvdkfjg
+ - Embraces challenges.